mattkolega/zig-8/README.md

 ```

 ### Controls
 Original CHIP-8 computers supported hexadecimal keypads for input.
-This emulator maps those keys to the left side of a QWERTY keyboard.
+This interpreter maps those keys to the left side of a QWERTY keyboard.
 The keys needed to be pressed during execution depend on the ROM file.

 ```